 We support the private efforts that have been on-going for over two years now to bring together the interested companies and industries to develop truly effective, workable copy protection technologies for the digital environment and to find innovative ways to bring those technologies to the marketplace with adequate legal backing.
 Members of the consumer electronics industry have spent countless hours and very large sums of research and development money to work with the computer and motion picture industries to develop the most advanced technologies and practical approaches and legal documents to support these technologies.
 We appreciate the initiative taken by the Chairmen of both this Subcommittee and the full Commerce Committee to obtain the referral of this legislation.
-I am here today because I believe that this Subcommittee and the full Committee have an opportunity to provide a badly needed balance to H.R.
+I am an opportunity to provide a badiy needed balance to H.K.
 2281.

-an opportunity to provide a badly needed balance to H.K.
-2281.

 Let me also emphasize our appreciation for the work of Congressman Boucher on this legislation.
-We have joined with many, many others in supporting his alternative legislation, H.R.
+We have joined with many, many others in supporting his alter-native legislation, H.R.
 3048, and continue to believe that it would be a preferable way of approaching these issues.
-We are pleased that nine Members of this Committee have joined as cosponsors of H.R.
+We are pleased that nine Members of this Commit-tee have joined as cosponsors of H.R.
 3048.
-Beyond the issues of implementation of the 1996 WIPO treaties, this legislation provides for up-dating the Copyright Act to carry forward concepts that have been relied upon by libraries and education institutions in legitimate uses of analog technologies so that the new digital technologies may be used for the same numbers nologies may be used for the same purposes.
+Beyond the issues of implementation of the 1996 WIPO treaties, this legislation provides for up-dating the Copyright Act to carry forward concepts that have been relied upon by libraries and education in-stitutions in legitimate uses of analog technologies so that the new digital tech-nologies may be used for the same nurnosse nologies may be used for the same purposes.